 The Truth About Bats In Bradenton

 Bats are a very misunderstood animal.
 Often seen as scary or creepy, these flying mammals are thought by many to be dangerous, preying on human blood, or an animal intent on dive-bombing innocent people and getting stuck in their hair.
 The truth is that although there are bats that feed on blood, none of them live in Florida, and the chances of a bat getting caught in your hair are minuscule.
-The bats that live in Bradenton and the surrounding areas are actually a benefit to our residents in many ways.
+The bats that live in Sarasota, Bradenton, and the surrounding areas are actually a benefit to our residents in many ways.

 Advantages & Disadvantages Of Bats

 Bats are nature's pest control.
 They prey on large numbers of annoying, night-flying insects such as mosquitoes and gnats.
 More than two-thirds of bat species hunt insects, and they have an enormous appetite.
 A single little brown bat can eat up to 1,000 mosquito-sized insects in a single hour.
 A pregnant or nursing female bat typically eats her entire body weight in insects each night.
 Bats also eat other insects that feed on commercial plants, and they help to pollinate the ecosystem.

 Although there are advantages to having bats around, their bites, and their droppings can be dangerous to humans; this becomes an issue of concern when bats choose to shelter in your home.